Tranquanto/bad-mining-game/README.md

 craft tools to mine stronger ores

-this was one of my very old projects, around the time I started learning to code html/js/css (2018) and I decided to remake it for some reason
+this was one of my old projects and I decided to remake it for some reason